DataSparkAJ/Python-Basics/README.md

 # Python-Basics
-Assignments from the PW Skills Python Basics module 1
+Assignments from the PW Skills Python Basics
+This repository contains my solutions for **PW Skills Python Assignment**.
+✨ Solved with a superhero twist – explained in the style of **Spider-Man** 🕸️🗽